omarbahy/instagram_scraping/README.md

 # instagram_scraping
-To use this file you should :
+To use this Script you should :

 1-install BeautifulSoup ,urllib,selenium,time,sys,os